the-real-i9/i9chat-server/README.md

 - First, to create a new Group chat, send:

     The `pictureData` is a binary data represented as a `uint8` integer array, as described earlier.
-The data will be uploaded to a cloud storage and replaces with the result URL.
+The data will be uploaded to a cloud storage and replaced with the result URL.

     The `initUsers` is a 2D-array containing the `[id, username]` of the initial participants with which the group will be created.